 Homemade vegan or vegetarian cooking doesn't have to be complicated to be delicious, and recipes such as this simple homemade marinara tomato sauce are the proof.
 Sometimes, the simplest recipes are the best.

 Made with fresh basil, canned tomatoes, and a bit of olive oil and sea salt, this is one of the quickest and easiest ways to make a flavorful homemade marinara sauce which is, of course, both vegetarian and vegan, as well as gluten-free and cholesterol-free.

 Pair this easy homemade tomato sauce with any pasta, use it in your vegetarian lasagna, or add a vegetarian meat substitute to make a vegetarian bolognese, or use it in any recipe which calls for tomato sauce, such as this vegetarian baked pasta or this baked and breaded eggplant dish.
 Enjoy!

 - 1/2 onion (chopped)

-- 2-3 cloves garlic (minced)
+- 2 to 3 cloves garlic (minced)

 - 1 (28-ounce) can tomatoes (crushed or diced)

-- 1/2 tsp. sea salt (or kosher salt)
+- 1/2 teaspoon sea salt (or Kosher salt)

-- 1/4 tsp. fresh ground black pepper
+- 1/4 teaspoon fresh ground black pepper

-Another tip?
-If you want to sneak in some vegetables without your family knowing it, add in some grated carrots, riced cauliflower or grated zucchini while your marinara sauce is simmering.
+- If you want to sneak in some vegetables without your family knowing it, add in some grated carrots, riced cauliflower or grated zucchini while your marinara sauce is simmering.
 They'll likely never even notice!